What is cryptojacking?

 - Routinely check your browser extensions for anything suspicious and keep them up to date

 No matter how hard you try to educate yourself and your team, it’s inevitable that some attempts will slip through the net.
 To stay ahead of the attacker it’s imperative to have a security solution in place which is able to intercept traffic to phishing sites, stopping the threat at its source.
-Learn more about Jamf Threat Defense and how it can help today.
+Learn more about Jamf Protect and how it can help today.

 Sign up for your free Jamf trial.